railz-ai/railz-visualizations/examples/angular/README.md

 ## Usage

-- If your backend authentication server is setup, you can run the following commands to get your React project up and running.
-- You will need to enter the backend authentication API url in the Auth Url input so you can request your access token.
 - Once you have your token you can enter in your business and other filter info to load your visualizations.

 ```bash